 Drinking water monitoring laboratories of Georgian Water and Power are located at Samgori, Saguramo and Bulachauri head works.
-All laboratories have been accredited in compliance with ISO-17025 standard and they are operating uninterruptedly.
+All laboratories have been accredited in compliance with ISO-17025:2018 standard and they are operating uninterruptedly.

 Central Chemical and Microbiological Laboratory coordinates and monitors all laboratories of the company.
-It has obtained ISO-17025 standard certificate and accreditation since 2012.
-Central laboratory has been reaccredited in June 2015.
+It has obtained ISO-17025:2018 standard certificate.

 Monitoring Drinking Water Quality

 Quality of drinking water supplied by Georgian Water and Power to customers is tested permanently in automatic mode, and is controlled by specialists of GWP chemical and microbiological laboratory once per hour.

 Quality control is carried out at headworks (Samgori, Grmagele, Aragvi gorge) as well as in the city’s water supply network.
 Central Laboratory is equipped with up-to-date apparatus and equipment, which enable to monitor water quality and chlorine dosage at a high level.
 Monitoring of quality of drinking water is carried out in all laboratories uninterruptedly.

 Drinking water is tested according to 53 parameters.
 According to National regulations parameter checkout is a detailed procedure having its time and period.
 Most of the parameters are subject to hourly control, some parameters to hourly and some to weekly control.
 Some parameters are tested only on a monthly or yearly basis.
 According to the tests all parameters in drinking water are significantly low than maximum permissible concentration.
 Water quality is constantly tested in the capital’s water supply networks for safety of the population.